jbakse/compform_site/content/test/index.md

 ## wide

-This is a full width callout.{callout wide}
+This is a wide callout.{callout wide}

 ## bigger and biggest